-The founders of the Grossmont-Cuyamaca Community College District believed that a community college should provide experiences which would greatly broaden the students' educational opportunities and strengthen our society's democratic institutions.
-The representatives of the community directed the college to provide an education through which students may create rewarding lives, productive for themselves and for society, based on an understanding of the relationship between the past and the challenge of the present and the future.
+The Grossmont-Cuyamaca Community College District Governing Board believes that a community college should provide experiences that will greatly broaden students' educational opportunities and strengthen society's democratic institutions.
+Cuyamaca College is committed to provide an education through which students may create rewarding lives, productive for themselves and for society, based on an understanding of the relationship between the past, and the challenges of the present and the future.

-Cuyamaca College accepts and is committed to these philosophical premises:
+Cuyamaca College accepts and is committed to the following premises:

-- The democratic way of life allows each individual personal freedom and initiative consistent with responsibilities to one another. - The college recognizes the worth of the individual and the fact that individual needs, interests and capacities vary greatly. - The maximum development of the personal, social and intellectual qualities of each individual must be encouraged. - The maximum development and fulfillment of the individual and the development of the community are increasingly interdependent. - All segments of the college community are encouraged to contribute and participate in the operation of the college.
+- The democratic way of life allows each individual the personal freedom and initiative consistent with his/her responsibilities to other persons. - The college recognizes the value of our diverse and individual needs, interests, and experiences, vary greatly. - The maximum development of the personal, social, and intellectual qualities of each individual must be encouraged. - The development and fulfillment of the individual and the development of the community are increasingly interdependent.

-An educational environment dedicated to these philosophic premises will produce individuals prepared for life and citizenship in a complex, viable society.
+An educational environment dedicated to these philosophic premises will produce individuals prepared for life and citizenship in a complex, diverse society and global economy.